sj-simmons/crypto/README.md

 100000 loops, best of 5: 3.7 usec per loop
 ```
 Here we are using Python's (builtin) [timeit](https://docs.python.org/3/library/timeit.html)
 module.
-The output, on Simmons' Corei5 office machine, is shown.
+The output, on Simmons' Core-i5 office machine, is shown.

-Next run this:
+Next run this (in the same directory as **blumblubmshub.py**:
 ```bash
 simmons> python3 -m timeit -s 'from blumblumshub import prbg; k = 2048' 'prbg(k)'
 50 loops, best of 5: 6.35 msec per loop